Packing heat to fight fires – Guns in the fire service

 Are you ready?
 The subject is “Dead Firefighters/EMTs.”

 That’s it.
 I’m going to talk about the only fear most first responders have in regards to the job.
 Don’t get me wrong.
 There are loads of other things that we stress over.
-Exponentially higher cancer rates than the general population, cardiovascular disease, debilitating injury, exposure to communicable diseases, suddenly realizing your greasy breakfast has given you a case of Mississippi mud butt right about the time you open up a line on a rocking kitchen fire.
+Exponentially higher cancer rates than the general population, cardiovascular disease, exposure to communicable diseases, suddenly realizing your greasy breakfast has given you a case of Mississippi mud butt right about the time you open up a line on a rocking kitchen fire.
 These are all things that worry us.

 I don’t want to be avenged.
 I want to go home.